 We never think about it.
-What is underneath our basement floors?
+What is underneath the basement floor?
 We are too busy enjoying the rest of the house to ponder on that thought.
 Our basements may be unfinished and occupied by the usual suspects; a furnace, oil tank, water heater, water treatment tanks, washer, dryer, forced-air heating system, and storage.
 There is no reason to be down there besides using the washer and dryer.

-A basement will have many years of problem-free comfort as long as there are mechanisms in place to divert natural water sources away from the house.
+A basement will have many years of problem-free comfort as long as there are mechanisms to divert natural water sources away from the house.
 Here are some places water or moisture come from:

 - Water penetration from rain or groundwater.

 We can correct numbers one and two immediately, but three will take a bigger intervention.
 Here are several things that minimize lateral pressure (the pressure produced by groundwater in your backfill area) to build upon your basement walls:

 - Roof gutters with extended downspouts to take rainwater away from the backfill area of the house.

 - The ground around the house should slope away from the house.

 - Properly waterproofed basement drainage to a sump pump.

 - A sump pump setup with a discharge pipe takes water a safe distance away from the house to avoid recycling the water back towards the basement.

 If you finish your basement without waterproofing it first, you could find yourself dealing with unforeseeable problems, such as: